fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 - **Metric Learning**:
   Metric learning approaches aim to learn a good embedding space such that the similarity between samples are preserved as distance between embedding vectors of the sample [[9]](https://arxiv.org/pdf/1811.12649.pdf).
   To this end, we can train DNN models with loss functions that yield this embedding space.
 Traditional metric loss functions include contrastive loss [[8]](http://www.cs.utoronto.ca/~hinton/csc2535_06/readings/chopra-05.pdf) and triplet loss [[7]](https://link.springer.com/chapter/10.1007/978-3-319-24261-3_7), which are formulated to minimize intra-class distances and maximize inter-class distances".
 One limitation here is that we frequently need to build training data pairs consisting of positive and negative pairs which can be challenging in practice.
 Furthermore, the performance of the model is _sensitive_ to the strategies used for sampling these pairs [[10]](https://arxiv.org/pdf/1801.05599.pdf).
-To address this issue, variants of the softmax loss function (e.g. large margin softmax [[11]](https://arxiv.org/abs/1612.02295), angular softmax [[12]](https://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf)), optimized for reducting the intra-class variation (i.e., making features of the same class compact) have been proposed, yield state of the art results which minimal complexity.
+To address this issue, variants of the softmax loss function (e.g. large margin softmax [[11]](https://arxiv.org/abs/1612.02295), angular softmax [[12]](https://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf)), optimized for reducing the intra-class variation (i.e., making features of the same class compact) have been proposed, yield state of the art results which minimal complexity.
   Existing research also shows it is valuable to add L2 normalization prior to the softmax loss as this more explicitly optimizes for cosine similarity [[4]](https://arxiv.org/pdf/1703.09507.pdf)[[10]](https://arxiv.org/pdf/1801.05599.pdf).
 Finally, researchers have also explored ensembling (training and combining results from multiple learners) [[3]](https://arxiv.org/pdf/1801.04815.pdf) for even better perfromance but with drawbacks in system complexity and additional hyperparameters that need to be optimized.

   Note: while much of the academic literature on metric learning focuses on applications in face recognition/verification, they can be adapted to other media modalities.